Richard Salisbury Student Fellowship

 Application Process: Applicants should submit the following:

-* one double-sided PAPER COPY of their application materials to Karen in the Office of Student Fellowships, Laird 132; PLUS
+* one double-sided PAPER COPY of their application materials to Karen in the Dean of the College Office, Laird 131; PLUS

 * one complete ELECTRONIC copy (a single PDF containing application, transcript, resume, etc), emailed to firstname.lastname@example.org.